mondrian-framework/mondrian-framework/README.md

 })
 ```

-With Graphql introspection enabled, you can visit http://localhost:4000/graphql to open the Yoga schema navigator.
-Enjoy exploring your newly created API!
-Nothing stops you from exposing the module with both graphql and rest endpoint.
+Enabling GraphQL introspection allows you to explore your API using the Yoga schema navigator at http://localhost:4000/graphql Nothing stops you from exposing the module with both a GraphQL and a REST endpoint.